alessonsousa/Proffy/README.md

 # Proffy-mobile
-Project using technologies such as react, nodejs, react native.
-Web project in another repository.<br/>
+Project using technologies such as react, nodejs, react native. <br/>
 Web project in another repository.

 commands using the project:<br/>